How to Repair Cracked Concrete with Epoxy

 Insert concrete repair resin into the crack, fill some of the crack with dry silica sand, and top it off with more resin to fill the crack to the surface.

 Allow the repair to dry for 15 minutes then smoothen the surface by scraping the area with a putty knife.

 Not Satisfied with Your Repair?

 Concrete can get messy.
-If you are not satisfied with your DIY project, then feel free to call the experts at Artistic Concrete Designs.
-Our professionals are always happy to help.
+If you are not satisfied with your DIY project, then feel free to call the experts at Artistic Concrete Designs at (770) 580-2700 or contact us online.
+Our concrete repair professionals in Atlanta, GA are always happy to help.